Medically reviewed on Oct 4, 2018

 Uses For mirabegron

-Mirabegron is used to treat the symptoms of an overactive bladder.
-It will help control incontinence (loss of bladder control), the need to urinate right away, and the need to urinate often.
+Mirabegron is used alone or together with other medicines (eg, solifenacin succinate) to treat the symptoms of an overactive bladder.
+It helps control incontinence (loss of bladder control), the need to urinate right away, and the need to urinate often.
 Mirabegron works on the muscles of the bladder to prevent them from causing incontinence.

 Mirabegron is available only with your doctor's prescription.